BejanCatalin/SkyForge---Thesis-Project/README.md

-  This is my project fr my Bachelor Thesis.
+  This is my project for my Bachelor Thesis.
   It is a web Based Weather Forecasting Application called Sky Forge